camunda/camunda-docs-manual/content/update/minor/710-to-711/_index.md

       <td>Implement the new <code>Permission#getResources()</code></td>
     </tr>
     <tr>
-      <td>Build-in Permissions are used for Build-in Resource different that defined by Camunda</td>
+      <td>Build-in Permissions are used for Build-in Resource different than defined by Camunda</td>
       <td>
         <li>
           Create own Permission Enum where it must be specified the custom resource.